svgdotjs/svg.js/README.md

 var zoom = box.zoom
 ```

-If the size of the viewbox equals the size of the svg canvas, the zoom value will be 1.
+If the size of the viewbox equals the size of the svg drawing, the zoom value will be 1.

 ### Nested svg
 With this feature you can nest svg documents within each other.
 Nested svg documents have exactly the same features as the main, top-level svg document: